Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 Arizona’s Infant and Toddler Developmental Guidelines are part of a continuum of early learning guidelines which provide a framework for understanding and communicating a common set of developmentally appropriate expectations for young children, presented within a context of shared responsibility and accountability for helping young children meet these expectations.
 Specifically, these guidelines will describe expectations about what infants and toddlers should know (understand) and do (competencies and skills) across multiple domains of development during specific age ranges, as well as what adults can do to support children’s optimal learning and development.
 The document was developed with three goals in mind:

-The Arkansas Child Development and Early Learning Standards provide a set of common expectations for what children typically know, understand, and are able to do at different ages in early childhood.
+The Arkansas Child Development and Early Learning Standards provide a set of common expectations for what children typically know, understand, and can do at different ages in early childhood.

 The standards are research-based culturally and linguistically appropriate, comprehensive, and are written with the understanding that children reach developmental milestones at different times.